 Health care is a right, not a privilege.
 Americans deserve affordable access to health coverage, no matter the age, income, or health status.
 That’s why our path to achieving a more balanced, sustainable health care system should not be political.
 Now is the time for a public, private partnership.
 This is especially true in 2020 as we navigate the challenge of the pandemic through strong partnerships between public officials, insurers, community leaders, health care providers, hospitals and other stakeholders.

 To achieve a more sustainable health care system we must:

 The cost of health care remains the top concern for most Americans.
-Instead of creating a new unproven system from scratch, policymakers, insurers, providers, hospitals, business, and communities should focus on solutions that lower costs for everyone.
+Instead of creating a new unproven system from scratch, policymakers, insurers, providers, hospitals, businesses, and communities should focus on solutions that lower costs for everyone.
 This means addressing the cost of chronic diseases, lowering prescription drug prices, and harnessing technology to better address health needs.

 Americans are best served by a competitive, private health insurance market that offers quality and choice that individuals deserve, at a price they can afford.
 We can achieve universal access if we deepen the collaboration between the private sector and public programs.

 The American system is a global leader in health care innovation and has some of the world’s best hospitals and treatments.

 People in the U.S. have more personal choice than anywhere else in the world when it comes to health insurance.
 But 28 million Americans continue to be left without access to the system, and especially during this COVID-19 pandemic, opportunities to do better cannot be ignored.

 When all pieces of the health care system work together, we can encourage innovation, harness technology, and increase access beyond what is merely acceptable.
 As we look to the next phase of our recovery from the pandemic, we are challenged to learn from the hard lessons, to embrace the ingenuity, and continue to work together to refine and improve upon the foundation of our health care system.